Servicing the Sunshine Coast since 1975 with efficiency and integrity.

 The fire investigation unit attended, but an engineer deemed the building too unsafe to enter, a QFES spokesman said.

-At this stage, a Queensland Police spokesman said there was no known cause of the blaze.
+At this stage, a Queensland Police spokesman said the cause of the blaze was unknown.

 Sunland TV Service